Home

 Serverless framework

-To work with the Serverless framework we need to provide a yml file with the Amazon configuration.
-And a python file with a function to be run.
+To work with the Serverless framework we need to provide a YAML file with the Amazon configuration.
+And a Python file with a function to be run.
 In the Python file, we're writing a function that will actually run in the same event syntax, the context response status of which we should pass.
 We must describe the triggers that call this function.

 1. Manages deployments and creates required resources(API Gateway endpoint, IAM)